 Keep in mind, however, that this is only a valid document that allows you to travel to the United States.
 Once you reach a port of entry, you will still need to get approval to enter the country.
 Also, every visa is issued with an expiration date, which means you must use it to enter the U.S. before it expires.
 Once you have arrived at the airport or border, you will need to get permission from the U.S. Customs and Border Protection (CBP) for admission to the United States as an H-1B holder.

 H-1B Visa Processing Times

 Processing times for H-1B visa application petitions are subject to vary from location to location.
 If you would like your petition expedited you may elect for premium processing.
 There is an additional charge for this service and it does not necessarily guarantee approval.
 The current premium processing service fee is $1,440.
 With that fee, you can submit an I-907 form, known as Request for Premium Processing Service.
 This form can be filed together with your I-129 or submitted later while the I-129 is still pending with USCIS.
 With premium processing, the I-129 petition will be processed within 15 calendar days.

 How VisaNation Law Group Immigration Attorneys Can Help

 The H-1B visa application process can be tedious and must be approached with care.
 It’s best to avoid any errors or pitfalls that could lead to a denial or delay of your petition.
 This is why you need the service of an expert H-1B immigration lawyer to help you obtain your H-1B.

-Here at our office, we are an immigration firm that delivers exceptional service to clients around the world.
-We specialize in H-1B visa cases, employment green cards, family immigration cases, investor visas, and more.
-With a highly competitive H-1B filing fee and efficient service, our firm is one of the most trusted in the United States.
+VisaNation Law Group delivers exceptional service to clients around the world.
+They specialize in H-1B visa cases, employment green cards, family immigration cases, investor visas, and more.
+With a highly competitive H-1B filing fee and efficient service, their firm is one of the most trusted in the United States.
 You can fill out this form to see if you qualify for a free H-1B visa consultation to explore the steps of the H-1B application process.